random-person-001/discordstats/readme.md

 ![example output for line command](https://cdn.discordapp.com/attachments/500896262351093761/568283419323138068/channel_activity.png)

 ![example output for bar command](https://media.discordapp.net/attachments/500896262351093761/568284315167883286/channel_activity.png)

-## Commands
-Remember to put your prefix (default is %) in front of these!

-`line` - Show a pretty, smooth line graph of channel activity over time

-`bar` - show a nonsmoothed bar chart of channel activity over time

 ## Installing
 This uses [pipenv](https://pipenv.readthedocs.io/en/latest/install/) so make sure you have that installed.